 Medical tourism to the USA: preparation

-Depending on the country of origin of the people travelling, a visa may be required for medical treatment in the United States.
-If it is needed, you should apply for this visa in good time so that there are no difficulties at the airport, which in the worst case, could lead to you being refused entry.
+Depending on the country of origin of the people traveling, a visa may be required for medical treatment in the United States.
+If it is needed, you should apply for this visa well ahead of time so that there are no difficulties at the airport, which in the worst case, could lead to you being refused entry.

 The most popular medical tourism destinations in the US

 The best hospitals in the USA also attract the largest number of medical tourists.
 Let us introduce you to some of the most prestigious hospitals in the United States:

 Massachusetts General Hospital in Boston is the largest teaching hospital at Harvard Medical School and has already produced 13 Nobel Prize winners for Medicine.
 It is one of the best hospitals in the US, especially in the fields of psychiatry, diabetology and endocrinology, ENT and rehabilitation.
 Even US Secretary of State Henry Kissinger, actor John Wayne and singer Adele were treated at this distinguished Boston clinic.

 The patient's journey to Massachusetts General Hospital – or Mass General for short – is usually via Boston Logan International Airport.
 Numerous international and transcontinental flights land here, bringing patients from all over the world to Boston.

 Unlike most world-famous hospitals, the Mayo Clinic is not located in one of the major American conurbations.
 Nevertheless, the hospital in Rochester, a town of 100,000 inhabitants, is one of the best addresses in the world.
 The clinic's specialist fields include oncology, diabetology and endocrinology, gastroenterology, nephrology and urology.
 Among the hospital's most famous patients are the Dalai Lama, King Hussein of Jordan, boxing legend Muhammad Ali and quite a number of former US presidents.